Learning the Intrinsic Dimensionality of Fermi-Pasta-Ulam-Tsingou Trajectories: A Nonlinear Approach using a Deep Autoencoder Model: A Deep Autoencoder Model

 \section{A Deep Autoencoder Model}

 The autoencoder is an ANN trained to reconstruct an input vector $\mathbf{x} \in \mathbb{R}^n$ at the output layer, i.e., to produce a reconstruction $\mathbf{\tilde{x}}$, by passing $\mathbf{x}$ through a narrower hidden layer referred to as the latent (or bottleneck) layer.
-In this layer, the code vector $\mathbf{z} \in \mathbb{R}^m$ ($1 \leq m \ll n$) provides a compressed, low-dimensional, and salient representation of $\mathbf{x}$.
+In this layer, the latent (or code) vector $\mathbf{z} \in \mathbb{R}^m$ ($1 \leq m \ll n$) provides a compressed, low-dimensional, and salient representation of $\mathbf{x}$.
 This representation is achieved by minimizing the reconstruction error $J_m$ (see Eq.~ \ref{eq:rec_error}), or equivalently, the mean squared error (MSE) loss.
 In general, AEs can be regarded as nonlinear generalizations of PCA: indeed, it can be shown that an autoencoder restricted to be linear is equivalent to PCA~\cite{Lindholm2022, Refinetti2022}.

-In the present work, we shall employ a relatively simple deep autoencoder model with five hidden layers, whose architecture is schematically depicted in the cartoon shown in Fig.~\ref{fig:fig1}.
-The DAE architecture is composed of two sequential networks: the encoder and the decoder.
+In the present work, we shall employ a deep autoencoder model with five hidden layers $N_h = 5$, whose architecture with layer widths $[64, 32, 16, m, 16, 32, 64]$ is schematically depicted in the cartoon shown in Fig.~\ref{fig:fig2}.
+Note that its architecture consists of two sequential networks: the encoder and the decoder.
 The first maps $\mathbf{x}$ to $\mathbf{z}$, while the second maps $\mathbf{z}$ to $\mathbf{\tilde{x}}$.

-Below, we describe all the model's hyperpameters chosen according to its excellent reconstruction performance of the input data for latent dimension $m \geq 2$ as discussed in Sect.~\ref{sec:discussion}.
-The number of nodes (or neurons) per layer together with the respective activation functions are shown in Table~\ref{tbl:dae}.
-Note that all hidden nodes use the popular ReLU (Rectified Linear Unit) activation function, i.e., $h(y) = \max(0, y)$, for learning nonlinear mappings~\cite{Nair2010}.
+In the following, we describe all the model hyperparameters, which were chosen based on their excellent reconstruction performance of the input data for latent dimensions $m \geq 2$, together with a preference for simpler models (Ockham's razor)~\cite{Jefferys1992, Ghahramani2015}.

+The number of neurons (or nodes) per layer, together with the respective activation functions are shown in Table~\ref{tbl:dae}.
+Note that all hidden neurons use ReLU (Rectified Linear Unit) activation function, i.e., $h(y) = \max(0, y)$, for learning nonlinear mappings~\cite{Nair2010}.
 By contrast, the output layer employs a linear activation function, which is commonly used for regression tasks.
-However, it would also be possible to choose a linear activation function for the bottleneck layer, since no significant differences in performance are observed.